-Electrical conduit is metal or plastic pipe through which electrical wires are run.
-Either rigid or flexible, conduit protects the wires and is used in exposed locations, such as along the exterior surface of a wall) as well as in unfinished areas (like basements, crawlspaces, and attics), and in surface-mounted installations outdoors.
+An electrical conduit is a metal or plastic pipe through which electrical wires are run.
+Available in either rigid or flexible forms, a conduit protects the wires and is used in exposed locations (such as along the exterior surface of a wall) as well as in unfinished areas (like basements, crawlspaces, and attics), and in surface-mounted installations outdoors.

 Conduit Is Not the Same as BX

 At first glance, an electrical conduit may seem similar to BX wiring (sometimes also referred to as AC wiring for "armored cable" or MC for "metal cable").
 Like conduit, loose but insulated individual wires are encased in BX's metal shell.
-Also like conduit, BX can be used in exposed locations.
+Also like a conduit, BX wiring can be used in exposed locations.
 When installed correctly, both types can last upwards of 50 years or more.

-The difference is that, according to electrical code (NEC 320.12), armored cable may not be used in damp or wet locations, in places where exposed to corrosive conditions, or places where damage might occur.
-Conduit allows you to install wire in such locations.
+The difference is that, according to the electrical code (NEC 320.12), an armored cable may not be used in damp or wet locations, in places exposed to corrosive conditions, or in places where damage might occur.
+By contrast, certain types of conduits may be installed in such locations.

 The types of wire most commonly installed inside of conduit are THHN and THWN.
-THHN/THWN wires are individual, plastic-coated and color-coded wires.
-In fact, they are similar to the wires you see when you strip the sheathing off of Romex.
+THHN/THWN wires are individual, insulated, and color-coded wires.
+They are similar to the wires you see when you strip the outer sheathing off of NM cable.